yunake/dotfiles/README.md

 - For `chezmoi-pull`, add prompt to apply the changes
 - Darwin: add terminal colors configs
 - Darwin: audit and add other configs
+- Darwin: in vim, visual selection color is solid, likely due to lack of true colors?
 - WSL: vim fix copy-paste to system clipboard
 - WSL: tmux copy-paste to system clipboard works in Windows Terminal but not in Alacritty
 - WSL: alacritty add config to chezmoi